The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

-Neither Article 1, Section 8, of our Constitution, nor its Sixteenth Amendment, gave Congress the authority to collect taxes for bailing out financial institutions, or subsidizing industries such as manufacturing and health care, or funding education and welfare, or issuing tens of thousands of earmarks for special interest “pork” projects.
+Neither Article 1, Section 8, of our Constitution, nor its Sixteenth Amendment, gave Congress the authority to collect taxes for redistribution to voter constituencies — not social or corporate welfare, not bailing out financial institutions or industrial sectors, or healthcare, or issuing tens of thousands of earmarks for special interest “pork” projects.
 Nor is Congress authorized to institute countless conditions for the redistribution of wealth in its more than 75,000 pages and four million words of tax code alone, or to impose millions of regulations on everything from carbon emissions to toilet water volume.

-So corrupt is this process of funding special interests in return for campaign contributions that it is now a grave threat to our constitutional republic.
+So corrupt is this process of funding special interests in return for campaign contributions, and redistributing wealth to ensure constituent votes, that it is now a grave threat to our Representative Republic.

-Put another way, a large percentage of income is confiscated by the government and redistributed for purposes not expressly authorized by our Constitution.
-Consequently, our federal government has in recent years saddled the nation with more debt than in all its prior history combined — debt that obligates future generations for repayment.
+Put another way, a large percentage of income is confiscated by the government and redistributed for purposes not expressly authorized by our Constitution, but to ensure constituent support and perpetuate reelection.
+Additionally, our federal government has in recent years saddled the American people with more debt than in all our history combined — debt that obligates future generations for repayment.

 Washington warned, “Avoid likewise the accumulation of debt … not ungenerously throwing upon posterity the burden which we ourselves ought to bear.”

-At this writing, taxes on the top 20 percent of income earners total almost 85 percent of government revenue, while some 40 percent of Americans bore virtually no direct cost of government.
-Much more ominous is the fact that almost 35 percent of Americans are now dependent upon redistributed wealth.
+Tragically, by the second decade of the 21st century, more than 30 percent of Americans are dependent upon redistributed wealth.
 Thus, they are predisposed to vote for those promising such redistribution rather than those encouraging them to work.
-Indeed, in the words of socialist playwright George Bernard Shaw, “A government which robs Peter to pay Paul can always depend on the support of Paul.”
+Indeed, socialist writer George Bernard Shaw observed, “A government which robs Peter to pay Paul can always depend on the support of Paul.”

-Under siege of oppressive taxation, regulation and debt accumulation, can our republic survive?
+Under siege of oppressive taxation, regulation, debt accumulation and social welfare, can our Republic survive?
 Can Liberty long endure?